The impact of superyacht and private jet emissions

 It’s difficult to believe, but it would take the average UK citizen almost 11 years to emit as much carbon as a single long range private jet emits in a round trip from London to New York.

-An Oxfam report found that the carbon emissions of the richest 1% of people are enough to cause 1.3 million excess deaths due to heat.
+In 2023 the Oxfam report Climate Equality: A Planet for the 99% found that the carbon emissions of the richest 1% of people are enough to cause 1.3 million excess deaths due to heat.
 This is climate inequality.

-It is essential that emissions from private jets and superyachts fall significantly, but at the moment, not enough is being done by those in power to reduce these emissions.
+It is essential that emissions from private jets and superyachts falls significantly, but at the moment, not enough is being done by governments to reduce these emissions.

 Further steps to better tax extreme wealth are needed to accelerate climate action and tackle inequality, but properly taxing private jets and superyachts is a common-sense place to start.